Pacific Wrecks

 TUESDAY, 20 JANUARY 1942

-SOUTHWEST PACIFIC (Far East Air Force): Major General George H. Brett, Commanding General U.S. Army Forces in Australia (USAFIA), halts ferrying of aircraft from India to the Netherlands East Indies (NEI).
+SOUTHWEST PACIFIC Far East Air Force: Major General George H. Brett, Commanding General U.S. Army Forces in Australia (USAFIA), halts ferrying of aircraft from India to the Netherlands East Indies (NEI).
 The USAAF has been sending bombers from the United States via the "Africa Route" via India to Java, but the Japanese are able to inflict prohibitive losses on USAAF aircraft on the last stops of the route by interception from newly acquired airfields near Java.

-IJN: Japanese aircraft carriers Akagi, Kaga, Zuikaku and Shōkaku under the command of Admiral Nagumo launch a carrier planes for a strike against Rabaul and Kavieng in preparation for an amphibious assaults against each location.
+IJN: Japanese aircraft carriers Akagi, Kaga, Zuikaku and Shōkaku under the command of Admiral Nagumo launch a strikes against Rabaul and Kavieng in preparation for amphibious assaults against each location.
 Akagi launches 20 x B5N1 Kates led by Commander Murata Shigeharu aboard as an observer escorted by 9 x A6M2 Zeros.
 Kaga launches 27 x B5N1 Katess escorted by 9 x A6M2 Zeros.
 Zuikaku launches 19 D3A1 Vals escorted by 6 A6M2 Zeros without loss.
 Shōkaku launches 19 D3A1 Vals without loss.
 The only loss was B5N1 Kate pilot Sugihara shot down by anti-aircraft fire that crashed atop Mount Kombiu (Mother).
 At Kavieng, dive bombers strike Kavieng Airfield and Kavieng wharf while escorting A6M2 Zeros strafed Induna Star docked at Government wharf in Kavieng Harbor.

 Discussion Forum Daily Updates Reviews Museums Interviews & Oral Histories